Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: System Evaluation

 \subsubsection{Batch size impact.}

-\textbf{Settings.} We evaluate the batch size (BS) impact on two deployment scenarios, the private server and the AWS cloud.
-Specifically, we first store the CIFAR-10 dataset on a private FTP server and an AWS S3, respectively.
-We then start ALaaS on a laptop to simulate the end-to-end AL process, including downloading data from other devices, pre-processing data, and selecting AL with an AL strategy.
+\textbf{Settings.} We evaluate the batch size (BS) impact on the public cloud (\textit{i.e.}, AWS with S3).
+We first store the CIFAR-10 dataset on an AWS S3 bucket.
+We then start ALaaS on a laptop to simulate an end-to-end AL process, including downloading data from other devices, pre-processing data, and selecting samples with an AL strategy.
 The other settings are the same as the first experiment.

-\textbf{Results \& Insights.} Our ALaaS can manage the whole process in both environments with different batch sizes steadily and efficiently, as shown in Figure \ref{fig:ablation-al-infer-bs}.
-Also, from the Figure \ref{fig:ablation-al-infer-bs}, we have many interesting phenomenons.
+\textbf{Results \& Insights.} Our ALaaS can manage the whole process steadily and efficiently with different batch sizes, as shown in Figure\ref{fig:ablation-al-infer-bs}.
+We can observe many interesting phenomena.
 First, BS = 1 and BS = 2 have very close throughput.
-Second, the increasing trend from BS = 2 to BS = 8 is the most dramatic.
-Third, after BS=16, the increase will stop.
-We attribute the reason to that the transmission time accounts for a large proportion of total processing time when the batch size is small.
+Second, the increasing trend from BS = 4 to BS = 16 is dramatic.
+Third, after BS = 16, the increasing trend will stop.
+We attribute the reason that the transmission time accounts for a large proportion of the total processing time when the batch size is small.
 Therefore, the throughput improvement is marginal at the beginning.
-Then the batch computation time becomes the largest part of the total processing time, so the improvement is dramatic.
-Finally, when the batch size reaches the computation capacity, the increase stops.
+Then, as the batch computation time becomes the largest part of the total processing time, the improvement is dramatic.
+Finally, when the batch size reaches the computation capacity, this increasing diminishes.